 Cardio The Key

-The key to looking as shredded as Pitt does in this film is by having extremely low body fat.
+The key to looking as shredded as Brad Pitt does in Fight Club is by having extremely low body fat.
 Pitt only weighed around 70kg during filming with a body fat of 5-6%, which is unbelievable.
 The average for a normal fit person is 12%, so that shows how dedicated Pitt was to his workout routine.
-That's why he went so hard on the treadmill, Pitt wanted to look toned not muscular.
+That’s why he went so hard on the treadmill, Pitt wanted to look toned not muscular.
 The weight training helped build his muscles while the cardio training enhanced his physique.